Basic Script Execution Properties

 Sleep (ms)

 The Sleep time is needed to lighten the workload of the basic script run on the processor.
-The longer the sleep time means lesser the workload from the basic script on the processor by slowing down.
+Longer the sleep times will lessen the basic script's workload by slowing down its execution on the processor.

 Syncro Timeout (ms)

-Timeout time for basic scripts executed in Syncro.
-This will be the maximum time waited before a timeout error is raised during script execution.
+Timeout for basic scripts executed in Syncro.
+This will be the maximum time to wait before a timeout error is raised during script execution.

-If the script resource is executed as startup basic script, it will get executed in syncro in respect to the other project resources started up as well (even with Separate Thread active), wating a maximum time equal to the one set in the parameter.
+If the script resource is executed as a startup basic script, it will always be executed in syncro with the other project resources that are starting up, even though its Separate Thread option has been enabled, by waiting the maximum time equal to the one set in the parameter.

 See Also